 ‘Women’s Work’ During the Great Depression

 By the 1930s, women had been slowly entering the workforce in greater numbers for decades.
 But the Great Depression drove women to find work with a renewed sense of urgency as thousands of men who were once family breadwinners lost their jobs.
-A 22 percent decline in marriage rates between 1929 and 1939 also meant more single women had to support themselves.
+A 22 percent decline in marriage rates between 1929 and 1939 meant more single women had to support themselves.

 The rapid expansion of the government under the New Deal increased demand for secretarial roles that women rushed to fill and created other employment opportunities, albeit limited ones, for women.